Install: TruSTAR for Splunk v1.0.9

 - Create a directory-monitor input for the directory $SPLUNK_HOME/var/log/trustar/ and index all logs in that directory into the trustar_app_ta_logs index

-If you are using an on-premises Heavy Forwarder, you can install the TruStar TA app on that instance.
+If you are using an on-premises Heavy Forwarder, you can install the TruStar Add-On app on that instance.
 In this case, TruSTAR recommends also configuring a Directory Monitor input that monitors the $SPLUNK_HOME/var/log/trustar/ directory and imports those logs into the trustar_app_ta_logs index.

 Splunk Enterprise Installation